+A client I saw recently said something to me that I know resonates with millions of women about their weight loss.
 “I work out so hard,” she told me.
 “I follow my diet to the letter, and it’s a battle just to lose a couple of pounds in a month.
 But my boyfriend—even if he cheats on his diet a little bit—still experiences weight loss week after week.
 It’s just not fair!”

 Fair or not, that’s just the way it is.
 But why?
 Why do men tend to lose more quickly than women?

 On the other hand, his girlfriend who is struggling with her weight might be maintaining on only 1600 calories or so.
-To lose weight safely, she shouldn’t cut her intake to less than 1200 calories a day – which means that while he can easily create a 1000 calorie-per-day shortage, the 400 calories that she’s able to cut means she’ll be hard-pressed to lose even a half a pound in a week’s time.
+To lose weight safely, she shouldn’t cut her intake to less than 1200 calories a day.
+That means that while he can easily create a 1000 calorie-per-day shortage, the 400 calories that she’s able to cut means she’ll be hard-pressed to lose even a half a pound in a week’s time.

 I think it’s great when couples work together to try to get in shape.
-Because, when it works, they can help support and motivate each other.
-But when it doesn’t work, it’s often because she resents him for losing more quickly, or he faults her for ‘not trying hard enough’.
+When it works, they can help support and motivate each other.
+But when it doesn’t work, it’s often because she resents him for losing more quickly, or he faults her for ‘not trying hard enough.’
 It’s not a contest, and even if it were, the playing field simply isn’t level.
 And in any other match-up, that just wouldn’t be fair.

 Enter your email address to get the great info on nutrition, fitness and beauty in your inbox.